 - Time.
 AR in the beauty industry remains a complex technology.
 Building everything from the ground up would have taken months or even years.
-With a premade SDK, Looké was able to add the virtual makeup try-on functionality in a few weeks.
+With a premade SDK, Looké was able to add the AR try-on functionality in a few weeks.

 - Costs.
 Directly related to the previous point, developing advanced features on their own would’ve cost too much.
 Buying an existing product was a cheaper option.

 - Feature set.
 The SDK that Looké could buy would be far richer in features and better optimized than any comparable solution they could build themselves.

 “FaceAR SDK simplifies the development of our Try-On feature big time.
 This feature keeps us just 10 cm apart from our customers at all times.” - Puja Wardani, Associate Vice President.

 The Looké app allows potential customers to virtually test anything in the brand’s product line.
 The try-on happens in real-time but the user can take pictures and easily share them on social media or messengers.